sequix/go-nbd-client/README.md

-# go-nbd-client
+# nbd
-NBD client in Golang.
+nbd client and server in go.